finchtuna/nursing-home-med-checker/README.md

 # SNF Medication Reconciliation

-**A tool that helps pharmacists catch medication problems in nursing home patients.**
+**A tool that helps pharmacists catch medication problems in skilled nursing facility residents.**

-Pharmacists who work with nursing homes have to review dozens of patient medication lists every month.
+Pharmacists who work with SNFs have to review dozens of patient medication lists every month.
 This tool makes that job faster and safer by automatically flagging potential issues like:

 - **Dangerous drug combinations** (like mixing opioids with sedatives)
 - **Medications that are risky for elderly patients** (Beers Criteria)